 When we talk about cloud, security is of big concern to the organization.
 Though major players like Amazon Device Farm, SauceLabs etc. claim that they maintain a high standard of security and policies to protect our sensitive data, we need to be thoughtful while evaluating these providers.

 Running tests in simulator or emulator will be slow and cloud systems also have the same issue.
 The slower tests will accumulate your license minutes and could have a cost impact.
 Each cloud provider has a set of best practices to follow so that the test execution speed is optimized.

 - Sessions – Maximum cap on each test run sessions are enforced by almost all the service providers.
 For example, in Amazon Device Farm there is a limit of 60 minutes on automated testing and can be increased to 150 mins on request.

 - Hardware restrictions – Physically rotating the device, network throttling, simulating different battery conditions etc.

 Cloud has significant support for manual testing too.
 The automation advantages like parallel execution support for various platforms, browsers, devices and zero maintenance applies to manual testing as well.
 Almost all the cloud providers support manual test sessions which can be recorded and shared for any issue reproduction and validation.
 SauceLabs, BrowserStack and CrossBrowser Testing provide unlimited manual test minutes in their licenses.

 Decision to Stay or Move

-The key step here is to decide on whether to stay with in-house lab or move to cloud for test automation.
-As mentioned earlier, this decision drives the overall QA process, so it should be based on project requirement after detailed analysis and considering the timeline as well for the release/live.
+The key step here is to decide on whether to stay with in-house lab or move to the cloud for test automation.
+As mentioned earlier, this decision drives the overall QA process, so it should be based on project requirement after detailed analysis and considering the timeline as well for the release/go live phase.

 Aspire has good experience working with our client product teams to evaluate their requirement and propose suitable solutions considering all the above aspects.